ra1028/RAReorderableLayout/README.md

 ## Installation
+__iOS8__
+1. Add to your Podfile as follows.
+    use_frameworks!
+    pod 'RAReorderableLaout'
+2. pod intall

+__iOS7__
-Simply copy RAReorderableLayout.swift into your project.
+1. Simply copy RAReorderableLayout.swift into your project.
-Cocoapods has not yet supported swift :(

 ## Usage